Africa Point has teamed up with East Africa Wildlife Society's Tupande Pamoja Initiative to make a difference!

-Aware of the impact of deforestation on the delicate Mt Kenya ecosystem, Africa Point has partnered with East Africa Wildlife Society's Tupande Pamoja Initiative to donate seedlings to be planted on the slopes of the mountain.
-Over the next two years, Africa Point and partners are targeting to plant a 100,000 trees on Mt Kenya.
+Africa Point has partnered with the East Africa Wildlife Society's Tupande Pamoja Initiative to donate seedlings to be planted on Mount Kenya's majestic slopes.
+We undertake to plant a minimum of 100,000 trees on Mt Kenya – with your help.

-For every social media mention ('+1', 'Tweet' or Facebook 'Like') you make in raising this awareness, Africa Point will donate a seedling on your behalf to the East Africa's Wildlife Society's Tupande Pamoja Initiative.
+For every social media mention ('Google +1', 'Tweet' or Facebook 'Share') you make to raise awareness, Africa Point will donate a seedling to the Pamoja Initiative.
+Help us help Mount Kenya!